 So for lubricating the treadmill don't use any old household lube, go for the manufacturers own or special silicone based lube you can find for sale anywhere.
 To lube the whole treadmill there's is a fantastic web page where it goes through the pivot points to lubricate in case the it is squeaking.
 The page is a general treadmill maintenance guide with videos.

 Lubricating the belt itself is easy.
 It's just a case of loosening the belt using the screws at the end of the deck.
 Apply the lube between the belt and the deck and make sure it goes along the entire width.
 Then re-tighten the belt and run the treadmill without stepping on it for 3 minutes at 3 mph.
 There is a video below to further help you:

 I'm Simon Gould.
 I've been around treadmills my whole life.
 From running on them at an early age to working in treadmill dept's of national stores.
 I've run outside and I've run on treadmills and I prefer running on treadmills.
 I still run on one nearly every day and love it.

 Please see a health care professional before undertaking any exercise program.
-Where you see a * in the link, this means it's an affiliate link.
-The owners of this website are compensated if you purchase the product using the link.
+This site uses affiliate links which means that the owners maybe compensated if you purchase the product.
 You won't pay any more for the product by using one of these links.
 The opinions are in no way affected by this.
 It's just a way of funding the site itself.